 MOORE STEPHENS LOVELACE, P.A.
-IS CURRENTLY LOOKING FOR A SENIOE TAX MANAGER TO JOIN OUR TEAM IN ORLANDO, FL
+IS CURRENTLY LOOKING FOR A SENIOE TAX MANAGER TO JOIN OUR TEAM IN CENTRAL FLORIDA

 The Tax Manager is a professional position for employees who have demonstrated exceptional leadership and practice development abilities at the Tax Supervisor level.
 A Tax Manager is a CPA whose client responsibilities are second only to those of shareholders.
 Tax Managers are primarily responsible for client service and practice development within their area of expertise and for clients assigned to them.